-Agricultural processing facilities, such as nut hullers, wine presses, and olive mills, that include over 100,000 square feet of building area and/or generate over 75 truck trips per day require issuance of a Minor Use Permit in the A-N and A-X Zones.
-However, those agricultural processing facilities with building areas less than 100,000 square feet and/or that do not generate more than 75 truck trips per day may be allowed through the issuance of a Site Plan Review, at the Director's discretion.
+Agricultural processing facilities, such as nut hullers, wine presses, and olive mills, that include 100,000 square feet or more of building area and/or generate 60 truck trips or more per day require issuance of a Minor Use Permit in the A-N and A-X Zones.
+However, those agricultural processing facilities located on land subject to a Williamson Act contract may require a Major Use Permit, at the Director's discretion.
+Those agricultural processing facilities with building areas less than 100,000 square feet and/or that do not generate more than 60 truck trips per day may be allowed through the issuance of a Site Plan Review, at the Director's discretion.